hjr3/hjr3.github.io/content/2024-09-21-why-your-rails-like-framework-is-not-widely-used.md

 Scientifically poll developers and ask them what types of projects they dislike the most.
 I would bet a crisp $100 bill that "third-party integrations" is in the top 3.
 Why?
 A mentioned above, _the typical RESTful API is woefully under-specified._

-By default, Rails models are tightly integrated with the database.
-Here is an idea: consume an OpenAPI spec to codegen the models.
+Most frameworks models tightly couple their models to the database.
+Here is an idea: _consume an OpenAPI spec to codegen the models_.
 Now, our rails-like framework can both generate and consume OpenAPI spec.
 This means we can now easily compose applications built with this rails-like framework.
 Think of the flywheel!
 The more applications using this API first rails-like framework, the easier it is for developers to do integrations.
 Internal teams would quickly see this benefit.
 Imagine SaaS companies using it as a value proposition: "our API is generated by rails-like framework and works seamlessly when consumed by that same rails-like framework".

+This approach also requires better tooling.
+Most API codegen tools produce low-quality code.
+My guess is that these tools try to handle every use case an OpenAPI document could have.
+Better tooling can be made by having strong opinions on what to support.
+For example, [progenitor](https://github.com/oxidecomputer/progenitor) is purpose-built to codegen OpenAPI documents from the aforementioned [dropshot](https://github.com/oxidecomputer/dropshot) framework.

 ## Feature First Structure

-Ruby on Rails uses a layer-first structure.
-If we have users, posts and comments our application would look something like:
+Most frameworks use a layer-first structure.
+Our controllers, models and views are grouped together.

 ```
-app/
+src/
 ├── controllers/
-│   ├── application_controller.rb
-│   ├── users_controller.rb
-│   ├── posts_controller.rb
-│   └── comments_controller.rb
 ├── models/
-│   ├── user.rb
-│   ├── post.rb
-│   └── comment.rb
-├── views/
-│   ├── users/
-│   │   ├── index.html.erb
-│   │   ├── show.html.erb
-│   │   ├── new.html.erb
-│   │   └── edit.html.erb
-│   ├── posts/
-│   │   ├── index.html.erb
-│   │   ├── show.html.erb
-│   │   ├── new.html.erb
-│   │   └── edit.html.erb
-│   └── comments/
-│       ├── _form.html.erb
-│       ├── _comment.html.erb
-│       └── index.html.erb
+└── views/
 ```

 As the application grows in size, developers will accidentally couple the layers together making your [monolithic application is difficult to scale](https://www.cortex.io/post/monoliths-vs-microservices-whats-the-difference) and harder to refactor.
 Before we start arguing about monoliths vs micro-services, I want to suggest that we can start with a better default for our project structure: feature first.

 A feature-first structure might look something like:
 ```
-app/
-├── features/
-│   ├── users/
-│   │   ├── controllers/
-│   │   │   └── users_controller.rb
-│   │   ├── models/
-│   │   │   └── user.rb
-│   │   └── views/
-│   │       ├── index.html.erb
-│   │       ├── show.html.erb
-│   │       ├── new.html.erb
-│   │       └── edit.html.erb
-│   ├── posts/
-│   │   ├── controllers/
-│   │   │   └── posts_controller.rb
-│   │   ├── models/
-│   │   │   └── post.rb
-│   │   └── views/
-│   │       ├── index.html.erb
-│   │       ├── show.html.erb
-│   │       ├── new.html.erb
-│   │       └── edit.html.erb
-│   └── comments/
-│       ├── controllers/
-│       │   └── comments_controller.rb
-│       ├── models/
-│       │   └── comment.rb
+src/
-│       └── views/
+└── features/
-│           ├── _form.html.erb
+    ├── feature1/
-│           ├── _comment.html.erb
+    ├── feature2/
-│           └── index.html.erb
+    └── feature3/
 ```

-You can bikeshed on aesthetics.
-Is `controllers/users_controller.rb`, `controllers/user.rb` or `user_controller.rb` better?
-I really do not care.
+The controllers, models and views are grouped together by feature.
+The [flutter community](https://codewithandrea.com/articles/flutter-project-structure/) is one group that is making feature-first a convention.

 Now, a feature first structure is no silver bullet.
 It is basically domain driven design and people make design mistakes all the time.
 I believe the upsides outweigh the downsides though.
 A feature first structure makes it harder to create accidental coupling.
 And when coupling is inevitably introduced, feature first makes it easier to refactor the code to remove that coupling.
 Finally, if you go [monolith first](https://martinfowler.com/bliki/MonolithFirst.html) a feature first structure makes it easier to extract parts of the monolith into separate services should scaling become an issue.